 With their avid growth, it is important to retrofit your business to help reduce your own costs and mitigate the environmental impact.

-Here are some helpful tips for improving your data center efficiency.
+Here are some helpful tips for improving your data center efficiency, such as using secure data rooms:.

 1. Paint.
 Paint can be an important contributor to heat absorbency, something you want to avoid in a data center to help keep cooling costs to a minimum.
 Using paints and sealants that don’t contain Volatile Organic Compounds can help reflect a lot of the heat from the surrounding environment.
 No absorbency, no trapped heat means cooling requirements are lowered!